 What type of health insurance do they have?

 This is very important as it may tell us how long the elder will be able to stay in rehab.
 The elder will likely either have Medicare with a supplement or a Medicare replacement policy (HMO or PPO).
 Medicare will pay up to 100 days of rehab with a co-pay of $164.50/day (2017) for days 21-100.
 The co-pays may be picked up by the Medicare supplemental policy.
 An HMO or PPO will have a similar payment program based upon the individual policy.
 Generally, Medicare is more generous in allowing rehab days than HMOs.
 Regardless of health insurance, it is extremely rare that the elder will stay the full 100 days in rehab covered by their health insurance, which means now is the time to start planning on where they will go next.

 How is the elder responding to rehabilitation?

-Health insurance only pays to get the patient stronger and will not pay if he or she is not participating, is too sick, or cannot participate in getting stronger due to dementia.
+Health insurance only pays to get the patient stronger and will not pay if he or she is not willing to participate, is too sick, or cannot participate in rehab due to dementia.
 The family must work with the facility to make sure the elder is participating and getting stronger.
 If the elder cannot or will not participate in their therapy, for instance, the health insurance will stop covering the rehabilitation.